Tennessee Certified Arboreta

 *This sign must be displayed at all times during the certification period of 3 years.
 If stolen or destroyed, it will be replaced at arboretum’s expense.
 Additional and custom signs may be purchased.

-Via the online Application you will:
+Via the online application you will submit the following:

 - A list of each tree in the arboretum

 - A narrative of the arboretum

 - Pictures of the arboretum site